11ty/is-land/README.md

 ### Framework Support

-[Demos](https://is-land.11ty.dev/) are available for each framework listed here.
+[Demos and source in the HTML](https://is-land.11ty.dev/) are available for each framework listed here.

 #### `autoinit`